How to Get Rid of Mice Naturally?

 Ultrasonic devices emit frequencies that are uncomfortable for mice.
 The noise is imperceptible to human ears but causes a conspicuous disturbance to mice, driving them away.

 However, there’s an ongoing debate about their effectiveness.
 While many claim ultrasonic devices have worked well for them, scientific studies have yet to definitively prove their efficiency.
-Moreover, mice can get used to these sounds over time, rendering the device ineffective.
+The table below highlights the key pros and cons of using ultrasonic devices for mouse control, helping you decide if this method is right for your situation.

 What Are Some Unconventional Natural Mouse Repellents?